Beta-Verse-Hub/All-Day-All-Life/README.md

 # ALL DAY ALL LIFE
-Ever wanted to run the pipes.sh, cmatrix, etc on your terminal but then you realised that you need to setup WSL for that because you are a windows user which you think might take time.
+Ever wanted to run re is a game in progress to pipes.sh, cmatrix, etc on your terminal but then you realised that you need to setup WSL for that because you are a windows user which you think might take time.
 That is why, I have made this project named **All Day All Life** which contains not only a replica of those scripts but also a to do list, a file manager, an auto clicker, etc. with a cli-based interface

 Note: This program is windows-only